scipen/zkFischer/README.md

 Both circuits include a public `gameKey` input and private `boardSetupKey` input to thwart rainbow attacks.

 TODO: `gameKey` is currently hardcoded to 0 due to hitting a contract size limit.

-## Playing

-Should be self-explanatory once the UI is integrated (currently not).

-## TODOs

-* Add UI
-* Enable more code by splitting up contract
-* Add some missing chess rules
-* Add variants like atomic chess